Last Updated: 02/6/2023

 Welcome to Jordanelle State Park

 Remember you must self-certify and display your quagga form PRIOR to launching your vessel.
-If you have been to a contaminated water, including Lake Powell, you must Clean, Drain, and Dry your vessel or be professionally decontaminated prior to launching at another water body.
-The dry time during summer is 7 days.
-If you have been to Lake Powell or out-state-waters, and if you have a more complex boat with ballast tanks, in/outboard motors with unverified water, etc, then you must wait 30 days to dry or get professionally decontaminated regardless of the time of year.
-Mussels are getting into ballast tanks and sea strainers after being in Lake Powell one time.
-If you are in need of a free professional decontamination, please contact the staff for an appointment.
-435-649-9540.
+If you have been to contaminated water, including Lake Powell, you must Clean, Drain, and Dry your vessel or be professionally decontaminated prior to launching at another water body.
+The dry time during winter is 30 days.
+If you have been to Lake Powell or out-state-waters, and if you have a more complex boat with ballast tanks, in/outboard motors with unverified water, etc., then you must wait 30 days to dry or get professionally decontaminated regardless of the time of year.
+Mussels are getting into ballast tanks and sea strainers after being in Lake Powell for a short amount of time.

 Learn More about Jordanelle State Park